-For more information or to apply for WAP services, please see the linked document and contact the appropriate office based on your county of residence.
+For more information or to apply for WAP services, please find and contact the appropriate office based on your county of residence here.

 Contact your local weatherization agency to see if your home has been previously weatherized.
 Click here for the agency that represents your county.